danbev/learning-edge-computing/README.md

 data does not need to be sent to the cloud and might be processed by the edge server itself.

-I initialy though of the edge compute resource as a normal server in a rack for example but these can be small dedicated devices (small single board computers) like a [lattepanda](https://www.lattepanda.com/) or a [udoo bolt](https://www.udoo.org/discover-the-udoo-bolt/), or a [Khadas Edge V](https://www.khadas.com/edge), or a
+I initialy thought of the edge compute resources as a normal server in a rack for example, but these can be small dedicated devices (small single board computers) like a [lattepanda](https://www.lattepanda.com/) or a [udoo bolt](https://www.udoo.org/discover-the-udoo-bolt/), or a [Khadas Edge V](https://www.khadas.com/edge), or a